carbon-design-system/carbon-platform/.github/ISSUE_TEMPLATE/feature-technical-design.md

 ## Error handling

+- [ ] Approved?

 Ignore the happy path.
 What can go wrong with this feature?
 How will the error conditions manifest through the APIs?
 How will users be informed about these errors?

+## Test strategy

+- [ ] Approved?

+How will the new feature be tested? (e.g. unit tests, manual verification, automated e2e testing, etc.)

+What interesting edge cases should be considered and tested?

 ## Logging